Applied-Machine-Learning-2022/final-project-group4-morganstate/README.md

 **Everyone**
-- **Colab File Contributors** : Create a empty colab and apply tactics like EDA (Exploratory Data Analysis), creating a DataFrame, training a model etc. The group is responsible for implementing and detailing code in order to complete the assigned topic for the project.
+- **Colab File Contributors** : Create an empty colab and apply tactics like EDA (Exploratory Data Analysis), creating a DataFrame, training a model etc. The group is responsible for implementing and detailing code in order to complete the assigned topic for the project.

 **Brianna**
-- **PowerPoint Creator** : Manage presentation slides detailing the team member and roles, the reasons for completing the project, the lessons learned when completing the project and the steps moving forward after completing the project.
+- **PowerPoint Creator** : Manage presentation slides detailing the team members and roles, the reasons for completing the project, the lessons learned when completing the project and the steps moving forward after completing the project.

 **Tobi**
 - **Project Lead** : Keep the group on task and oversee that everyone works on their assigned parts of the project.
 Maintains communication with the team and writes a project report as necessary.